nadirB/audioguide-snippets/README.md

 and hit tab to expand the corresponding code block with templated values.

-In order to evaluate AudioGuide scripts within Atom install the atom-ide-terminal package.
+In order to evaluate AudioGuide scripts within Atom install the platformio-ide-terminal package.